So you know some Haskell

 data Nat = Zero | Suc Nat

-data Nat | zero | suc Nat
+inductive Nat | zero | suc Nat

 We don't enforce capitalization of constructors.
 The constructors need to be qualified (like Nat::zero